victorjongsoon/smart-trash/README.md

 # Smart Trash
 Smart Trash is an android application which allow users to recycle at ease while getting rewarded.
+The purpose of this app is to encourage more people to start recycling by making recycling simpler and rewarding.

 # Members and Project Overview
 This project is done by 2 people, Saravanan and myself.
 I will sharing more about this project below.